aliciayuting/CascadeDocker/README.md

 # How to use Cascade from docker image
 ## Running Environment
-### Cascade runtime require:
-- Ubuntu22, with C++ compiler supporting C++17: GCC 8.3+, Python3.10
+### Overview about Cascade:

-- More dependencies can be viewed on Cascade github repository: https://github.com/Derecho-Project/cascade.git
+This is a docker image based on open-sourced project Cascade, more details on Cascade could be viewed at Cascade github repository: https://github.com/Derecho-Project/cascade.git

 ### Docker image runtime environment

-To make the process of installing Cascade dependencies and compilation easier, we provide a docker image that you can directly download and run.
-In the docker image, it pre-built the correct environment, the required packages and the compiled executable for Cascade to run.
+As a quick-start to Cascade, we provide a docker image that you can directly download and run.
+In the docker image, it has pre-built the correct environment, the required packages and the compiled executable for Cascade to run.

-The docker image needs to be run at an Ubuntu environment, and the machine needs to contain ***\>= 2 CPUs and \>=800MB memory***
+The docker image needs to be run in an Ubuntu environment, and needs to be allocated with ***\>= 2 CPUs and \>=800MB memory***

 - Container environment:
      - For windows user you can run the docker in the wsl2 (Windows Subsystem for Linux, which is a kernel built by Microsoft, allowing Linux containers to run natively without emulation)